-(Deianeira stands here probably for the Sarwa Buddha dakinior the narodakini, a spiritual form of transformation of the Kundalini.)
+(Deianeira stands here probably for the Sarwa Buddha dakini while Iole stands for the Narodakini, a spiritual form of transformation of the Kundalini.)

 During a voyage with his wife through Thebes, they crossed the river Eunenos ('innocent, not evil') where the centaur (half man half horse) Nessos lived, who offered travelers as a ferryman.
 Heracles set first and Deianeira followed.